Casa de Campo for Families: The Complete Guide

 For meals at the villa:

 With a private chef or cook, all meals at the villa can be tailored entirely to your group.
-Children’s preferences are taken into account — a briefed before arrival on dietary requirements, allergies, and preferences for the full group, including children.
+Children’s preferences are taken into account — the chef is briefed before arrival on dietary requirements, allergies, and preferences for the full group, including children.
 Early children’s dinner followed by an adult dinner later in the evening is a common and effective arrangement that our concierge team sets up regularly.

-Christmas and New Year (mid-December to early January) is the most festive period — the resort runs a full calendar of family events including a Christmas tree lighting ceremony, Santa’s Garden for children, themed competitions, and New Year’s events.
+Christmas and New Year (mid-December to early January) is the most festive period.
+The resort runs a full calendar of family events, including a Christmas tree lighting ceremony, Santa’s Garden for children, themed competitions, and New Year’s events.
 It is also the most expensive and most booked period; villas sell out six to twelve months in advance for Christmas week.

 Summer (June–August) is the DR’s rainy season but works well for families with school-age children who cannot travel in term time.
 Rain comes in afternoon showers rather than full-day downpours.
 Villa rates are lower, availability is better, and the resort is quieter — which some families prefer.
 The summer camp programme runs in full during this period.